- This event has passed.

 To find out more about becoming a member of Agri-Tech East, please click here.

-Basis CPD points will be available for attendees of this event.
+There are 3 BASIS points available for this event.

 Pollinators are Agri-Tech East’s bi-monthly network meetings.
 We want to ignite discussions between participants rather than lecture, with people from all sectors and disciplines welcome—whether you’re a grower, a researcher, or entrepreneur, come along and join in!